Sign In with Spotify

 4:38

-Interesting facts and trivia about Cactus Tree.
-By Songfacts®.
+Interesting facts about Cactus Tree.
+By Songfacts.

 "Cactus Tree" is the final song on Joni Mitchell's debut album, Song To A Seagull.
 It's about several men who are in love with a woman, with each story tied together by the common theme of the unnamed woman's need for freedom and resistance to romantic commitment.
 In every case, the woman "thinks she loves them all" but ultimately is always "too busy being free."
 The song is written in the third person, but Mitchell is an autobiographical songwriter and the female subject in the song is herself.
 The feeling is that Mitchell is torn over her simultaneous need for love and her need for freedom, with freedom always ultimately winning out.
 Every verse tells the story of a lover, or an overview of several lovers, identified with archetypal personas like "a jouster and a jester and a man who owns a store."
 Mitchell has called herself a "serial monogamist."
 She carried the inner tension presented in this song throughout her life.